Listen to the conference call: Spotlight on Seniors and SNAP

 - reaches by far and away more seniors than any of the federal nutrition programs available to seniors.

 In addition to SNAP, seniors could be eligible for additional federal programs depending on their income, health status, age, and whether the program is available in their area.

 - Closing the Senior SNAP GapOnly an estimated 45 percent of eligible seniors participate in SNAP.
-This compares to 88 percent of non-elderly adults.
+This compares to 88 percent of non-elderly adults in FY 2016.
 Why?

 - Misinformation about the program

 - Lack of information on how to apply

 One of the key strategies to addressing senior hunger is to connect more eligible seniors to SNAP.
 To improve participation, FRAC is working to remove barriers facing seniors through federal legislation that will improve benefit levels, and by partnering with state officials, advocates, service providers and other stakeholders to strengthen state policies.

 Source: Cunnyngham, K. (2018).
 Trends in Supplemental Nutrition Assistance Program Participation Rates: Fiscal Year 2010 to Fiscal Year 2016.
 Alexandria, VA: U.S. Department of Agriculture, Food and Nutrition Service, Office of Policy Support.

 - Risk Factors for Food Insecurity Among Older AdultsCertain older adults are at higher risk for food insecurity than others.
 Research shows that food insecurity rates tend to be higher among older adults who are:

 - Low income